ngreve/web_scraper/README.md

 }
 ```

-For further configuration of the notification service just configure the
+For further configuration of the notification service, configure the
-Nodemailer transporter
+Nodemailer transporter:
 ```
 // src/services/NotificationService.js